LightningHawks6032/Rover_Ruckus_2018-19/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 AutoTesting: A collection of linear opmodes that test some part of autonomous for any of the robots

+FieldMapping: A collection of classes for generating a map of the match field for position tracking

 Hardware: Each robot's hardware class, including some other classes for specific hardware components

-HardwareTesting: A collection of tele-op modes that test specific components of the robot's hardware for correct functionality
+HardwareTesting: A collection of tele-op modes that test specific components of a robot's hardware for correct functionality

 Vision: Anything concerning the computer vision systems on our robots